Family Food Garden may collect a share of sales or other compensation from the links on this page.

-The little tomato is truly a wonder of nature.
-There are so many different varieties, with a wide range of colors, sizes, and shapes.
-We get baby tomatoes and big tomatoes, determinate and indeterminate tomatoes, yellow and red tomatoes.
-If you, like me, are a huge lover of tomatoes, you may want to know which are the best determinate tomatoes.
+The little tomato is truly a wonder of nature with so many different varieties, with a wide range of colors, sizes, and shapes.
+There are baby tomatoes and big tomatoes, determinate and indeterminate tomatoes.
+If you, like me, are a huge lover of tomatoes, you’ll want to know which tomatoes are the best determinate tomatoes.

-But do you know what variety of tomato that is?
+But do you know what determinate tomatoes are?
 Does it matter if it is a determinate or an indeterminate tomato?
 Right now, you may even be wondering what these terms mean, and what the difference is between these two types of tomatoes.

 Determinate tomatoes are cultivated in such a way that the size of the bush is restricted and will only grow to a certain height.
 Most varieties of determinate tomatoes grow to a height of about 3-4 feet tall.